alihameedk/apkbuild/README.md

 # apkbuild
-This is a online streaming trimmer
+This is a online streaming trimmer.